Jane Cazneau: Education and early career

 Cazneau was born on April 6, 1807, in Brunswick, Rensselaer County, New York, the daughter of Congressman William McManus and Catharine (Coons) McManus.
 She attended Troy Female Seminary, one of the earliest colleges for women, but did not graduate.
 On August 22, 1825, she married Allen B. Storm.
 They separated in 1831, and Allen Storm died 1838 in New York City.
 Their son, William Mont Storm (b.
 August 2, 1826), became an inventor whose first invention was patented on Feb.
 4, 1851 for an "Improved method of obtaining motive power".
 He had at least 33 patents to his name, with most in firearms, but many other devices as well.

 In 1832, Jane's father ventured into land speculation, and was one of the founders of the Galveston Bay and Texas Land Company, and Jane and her brother Robert traveled to Texas, which was then still part of Mexico, to buy land.
 The next year, Jane, her father, her brother Robert and a company of German settlers set out to take possession of the land, but the scheme failed when the German settlers refused to go beyond Matagorda.
-She returned home with her father to Brunswick, NY.
+She returned home with her father to Brunswick, New York.
 Her brother Robert remained in Texas and eventually became a wealthy planter.

 Also at this time, Eliza Jumel named her as co-respondent in her divorce suit with Aaron Burr, alleging an affair in addition to his ruinous attempt at land speculation.

 Writing

 Cazneau later turned to journalism, working for Horace Greeley's New-York Tribune, and Moses Yale Beach's New York Sun and the Democratic Review, strongly advocating manifest destiny.
-Storm embraced this with enthusiasm, and was to go on to be a firm believer in the expansion of the South and of slavery into Central America and the Caribbean.
-In Mistress of Manifest Destiny (2001), Linda S. Hudson argued that it was Storm who actually wrote the "Annexation" editorial, and thus coined the phrase "Manifest Destiny".
+Cazneau embraced this with enthusiasm, and was to go on to be a firm believer in the expansion of the South and of slavery into Central America and the Caribbean.
+In Mistress of Manifest Destiny (2001), Linda S. Hudson argued that it was Cazneau who actually wrote the "Annexation" editorial, and thus coined the phrase "Manifest Destiny".
 Since many editorials in John L. O'Sullivan's publications were unsigned, Hudson used computer-aided "textual analysis" to support her argument.
 O'Sullivan biographer Robert D. Sampson disputes Hudson's claim for a variety of reasons.